stephendawsondev/Sleep-Healthily/AGILE.md

 > "Sprint 3 will focus on coding, but it will be used to finishing up and must haves or should haves from previous sprints, while also tackling could haves if time allows."

-In Sprint 3, I had a friend visiting and didn't have much time to dedicate to the project, but that was predicted and I got what I needed to get done finished.
+In Sprint 3, I had a friend visiting and didn't have much time to dedicate to the project, but that was predicted and I got what I needed to get done.
 I completed the Blog and Comment User stories and Epics.
 I still have some final touches to do, but I will do that in Sprint 4.

 ![Screenshot of Sprint 3 closed issues](./documentation/sprints/sprint3.png)